sopra-fs23-group-12/4Bubbles_Client/README.md

 Developers interested in extending this application are welcome to implement additional features.\
 Here are some Ideas that can be used as inspiration:

-- additional game modes: We paid special attention to modularity while designing our code.
+- Additional game modes: We paid special attention to modularity while designing our code.
 It could therefore be modified to add some more game modes than the two that are already implemented.
-- awards for special achievements: User statistics are already tracked and stored.
+- Awards for special achievements: User statistics are already tracked and stored.
 Implementing a global leaderboard and special awards for all players that achieve a milestone (i.e. winning 20 games) would be a nice extension.

 ## Authors

-in alphabetical order:
+In alphabetical order:
 * **Dario Küffer** - [GitHub](https://github.com/dariokueffer)
 * **Fabio Bertschi** - [GitHub](https://github.com/fabibert)
 * **Maaike van Vliet** - [GitHub](https://github.com/Bluee1Bird)